 Example and Applications of Float Charging

-The main application of float charging system is emergency and backup power supply purpose.
+The main application of the float charging system is for emergency and backup power supply purposes.
 This charging system is used in emergency lights, automotive batteries, UPS, etc.

 What is Boost Charging?